 Living with mental illness can be overwhelming.
 Your loved one may say or do things that shock or frighten you.
 Sometimes, your loved one may resist treatment.
 Knowing what to do can help you cope:

-Encourage your loved one to stick with treatment.
+- Encourage your loved one to stick with treatment.
 This may be your most crucial job.
-Medications that treat mental illness can have side effects.
+Medicines that treat mental illness can have side effects.
 As a result, your loved one may stop taking them.
 But this will likely cause symptoms to come back.
-You might also want to attend doctor visits with your loved one to discuss medication and other issues.
+You might also want to attend health care provider visits with your loved one to discuss medicine and other issues.

 National Alliance on Mental Illness 800-950-6264 www.nami.org